-POST-ICECAP is a prospective cohort study of patients who survive to 1 month after OHCA.
+POST-ICECAP is a prospective cohort study of patients who survive to hospital discharge or 1 month after OHCA, whichever occurs earlier.
 Participants will complete two in-person visits at 3 and 12 months (primary outcomes assessment), and three telephone visits at 1, 6, and 9 months post-OHCA.
+For patients enrolled in ICECAP, 1- and 3-month visits will be conducted under the parent ICECAP trial.
 We will administer validated measures of functional outcomes, cognitive performance, HRQoL, rehabilitation details, and a biopsychosocial questionnaire.
 See Figure 11 for study visits.